Bachelor of Science in Organizational Management

-• Learn general management skills such as budgeting, communication, supervision, and operations.
+• Learn well-rounded management skills in areas such as budgeting, communication, operations, finance, marketing, accounting, planning, information management, and organizational performance.

-• Get support reskilling away from service-oriented occupations into more business-related occupations.
+• Gain the experience to move from service-oriented occupations into more business-related occupations.

-• Tailor your studies with 85 open elective credits.
+• Tailor your studies to your goals and interests with 85 open elective credits.

 • Focus your degree plan by choosing from 14 concentration areas: